AdaCore/training_material/courses/comprehensive_rust_training/200_error_handling/99_lab.rst

 .. container:: source_include 200_error_handling/src/200_error_handling.rs :start-after://ANCHOR-tests :code:rust

 ---------------------------------
-Details
+Hint
 ---------------------------------

--  The starting code here isn't exactly the same as the previous exercise's solution: We've added in an explicit panic to show students where the error case is.
-Point this out if students get confused.
+The starting code here isn't exactly the same as the previous exercise's solution: We've added in an explicit panic to show where the error case is.

 ---------------------------------
 Rewriting with Result Solution